Emma Trentini: Grand opera singer

-when the soprano Cavalieri became ill and could not make an evening performance.
+when Italian soprano Lina Cavalieri became ill and could not make an evening performance.
 Hammerstein phoned Trentini and told her the situation.
 She asked that Cavalieri's part be sent to her.
 Within one hour of rehearsing she became letter perfect and she sang three roles that night.

 Comic opera

 The New York Times interviewed her in September 1910 at her West 10th Street apartment.
 She was in the company of Victor Herbert, with whom she was preparing the music of a new part.
 Hammerstein wanted to change her from a grand opera singer to comic opera vocalist.

 When he suggested this she confessed to the writer that she cried for two days.
 Others followed Hammerstein's lead in wanting Trentini to make the transition.
-She reconsidered, exclaiming that it would be very nice to be the etoile-une toute petite etoile.
-In English she meant she believed she could excel as a singular star of comic opera rather than one of many in grand opera.
+She reconsidered, exclaiming that it would be very nice to be the étoile-une toute petite étoile.
+In English, she meant she believed she could excel as a singular star of comic opera rather than one of many in grand opera.